A categorification of cluster algebras of type B and C through symmetric quivers: The categorification

-Finally, Theorem \ref{theorem1} and Theorem \ref{theorem 2} give two formulas (the former for type $B$ and the latter for type $C$) to express each cluster variable associated to a $\theta$-orbit in terms of the cluster variables of the initial seed.
-It follows from the above correspondence that, given a cluster-tilted bound symmetric quiver $Q$ of type $A_{2n-1}$, they allow us to express the type $B$ (resp. type $C$) cluster variable that corresponds to an orthogonal (resp. symplectic) indecomposable representation of $Q$ in terms of the initial cluster variables.
-In other words, we get a Caldero-Chapoton like map (see \cite{CC}) from the category of symmetric representations of cluster tilted bound symmetric quivers of type $A_{2n-1}$ to cluster algebras of type $B$ and $C$.
+Finally, Theorem \ref{theorem1} and Theorem \ref{theorem 2} give two formulas (the former for type $B_n$ and the latter for type $C_n$) to express each cluster variable associated to a $\theta$-orbit, on the one hand in terms of the cluster variables of the initial seed, on the other hand in terms of cluster variables of type $A_n$.
+It follows from the above correspondence that, given a cluster-tilted bound symmetric quiver $Q$ of type $A_{2n-1}$ with no fixed arrows, they allow us to express the type $B_n$ (resp. type $C_n$) cluster variable that corresponds to an orthogonal (resp. symplectic) indecomposable representation of $Q$, on the one hand in terms of the initial cluster variables, on the other hand in terms of (ordinary) representations of $Q(\Bar{T})$, where $\Bar{T}=\text{Res}(T')$, and $T'$ is the triangulation of $\Poly_{2n+2}$ such that $Q=Q(T')$.
+In other words, we get a Caldero-Chapoton like map (see \cite{CC}) from the category of symmetric representations of cluster tilted bound symmetric quivers of type $A_{2n-1}$ (with no fixed arrows) to cluster algebras of type $B_n$ and $C_n$.

+\begin{remark} The techniques presented in this section could be used to produce a categorification of other classes of skew-symmetrizable cluster algebras through the representation theory of symmetric quivers.
+For example, they could provide an alternative categorification of non skew-symmetric cluster algebras associated by Felikson, Shapiro and Tumarkin \cite{FeST} to surfaces with marked points and order-2 orbifold points.
+These algebras have been categorified in the work of Geuenich and Labardini-Fragoso \cite{GeuLF1,GeuLF2} by species with potential. \end{remark}